vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.14.4 =
+* Fixed: You can now pay for failed renewal orders.
+It will cancel the old agreement and substitute it with a new one.

 = 1.14.3 =
 * Fixed: You will now get an error message when trying to refund an order that is older than 365 days via Vipps.
 * Fixed: Do not show this gateway if `WCS_ATT_Cart::get_subscription_scheme` returns null.